fangzheng918/Bayesian-Optimization-for-Hyperparameter-Tuning-of-Deep-Neural-Networks/README.md

    python plot_results.py
    ```

+## Bayesian Optimization (Optuna)

+Bayesian Optimization is implemented using Optuna to tune a CNN baseline on FashionMNIST.
+The model is trained with an 8:2 train/validation split.
+For each trial, Optuna searches over hidden_units, batch_size, learning rate, and weight_decay.
+Each configuration is trained for 3 epochs, and the best validation accuracy within the trial is recorded.

+All trials are logged in JSONL format under `bo_logs/bo_trials.jsonl`, including hyperparameters, best validation accuracy, training time, and per-epoch metrics.
+These logs are then parsed to generate plots showing validation accuracy versus trial index, cumulative training time, and individual trial performance.

 5. **Run the Complete Notebook**: Open `combined.ipynb` and execute all cells, this is code for grid search, random search and standard BO.

 ## Results